Jonas1312/how-not-to-sample-points-in-circle/README.md

 For any reason, we want to sample points uniformly in a circle.

-We can sample values for $r$ and $\theta$ in polar coordinates and then visualize the points with a scatter plot to see if it went well...
+We can sample values for $\theta$ and $r$ in polar coordinates and then visualize the points with a scatter plot:

 ```python